-Solar Thermal panels
+Solar Thermal Panels

 Solar thermal panels are also known as solar plate collectors.
-They require a southerly orientation and are used to generate warm water and typically cover 5sq.m.
-Consideration should be given to the design, number, and location of panels on roof surfaces that would reduce any potential negative visual impacts.
+They typically cover 5sq.m and require a southerly orientation to generate warm water.
+Consideration should be given to the design, number, and location of panels on roof surfaces to reduce any potential negative visual impacts.